Parliamentary

 Subsidiary Motions

-All the rules in regard to this motion, except where stated to the contrary, apply equally to the motions to Go into Committee of the Whole, to Consider Informally, and to Recommit as it is called when a question is committed a second time.
-This motion takes precedence of the motions to amend and to postpone indefinitely, and yields to all the other subsidiary motions and to all privileged and incidental motions.
+32. To Commit or Refer.
+(All the rules in regard to this motion, except where stated to the contrary, apply equally to the motions to Go into Committee of the Whole, to Consider Informally, and to Recommit as it is called when a question is committed a second time.)
+This motion takes precedence of the motions to amend and to postpone indefinitely, and yields to all the other subsidiary [12] motions and to all privileged [14] and incidental [13] motions.
 It cannot be applied to any subsidiary motion, nor can it be laid on the table or postponed except in connection with the main question.
 The previous question, and motions to limit or extend the limits of debate, and to amend, may be applied, to it without affecting the main question.
 It is debatable but only as to the propriety of committing the main question.1 If the motion to postpone indefinitely is pending when a question is referred to a committee, it is lost, and is not referred to the committee.
 Pending amendments go with the main motion to the committee.
 The motion to commit may be reconsidered, but after the committee has begun the consideration of the question referred to it, it is too late to move to reconsider the vote to commit.
 The committee may, however, then be discharged as shown below.

 The motion to commit (that is, to refer to a committee) may vary in form all the way from the simple form of, "That the question be referred to a committee," to the complete form of referring to question "to a committee of five to be appointed by the chair, with instructions to report resolutions properly covering the case, at the next regular business meeting."
 If the motion is made in the complete form the details may be changed by amendments, though they are usually treated not as ordinary amendments, but as in filling blanks [33:14].